 19.30hr Arrive back in the friendly city of Aalst for a little lie down or a night out.

-Lambic Fermentation - One to Three Years in Wood
+Lambic Fermentation - one to three years in wood

-10.30hr Arrive at the famed In de Verzekering Tegen de Grote Dorst (The Insurance Against Thirst) in Eizeringen run by the Paneels family who re-opened this gorgeous café in 2000 and have an unrivalled selection of lambics, geuzes and krieks.
+11.45hr Arrive at the famed In de Verzekering Tegen de Grote Dorst (The Insurance Against Thirst) in Eizeringen run by the Paneels family who re-opened this gorgeous café in 2000 and have an unrivalled selection of lambics, geuzes and krieks.
 They have plenty of vintage beers and hopefully they still have some Eylenbosch left from the closed lambic brewery down the road (I know I have!) and some from the newly risen Brouwerij Eylenbosch, the latest member of HORAL.
 Look out for unusual lambics especially those from

 •Bofkont (Lucky Dog) Kontich, south of Antwerp (so not LambicLand).
 A chap called Sam has been blending lambic in his cellar with fruit, aging it in oak barrels and bottling it.
 Named after his toy dog which he found in the attic when tidying up and looking for a name for his beers.